 The one-year moratorium on room sharing with tourists is intended to give City Hall time to develop new regulations to restrict the activity, and comply with regional regulations, the Colau team claim.
 If the new regs are not ready in a year, the moratorium will be extended for another year.

-Sanz called on the regional government, the Generalitat, to change its decrees on room sharing, which she described as “made to order for digital platforms like Airbnb.”
+Sanz called on the regional government, the Generalitat, to change its recent decree on room sharing, which she described as “made to order for digital platforms like Airbnb.”
 Colau and her team want full control over the minute detail of what is allowed, and what is not, when it comes to room sharing, according to local press reports.

 According to data from Inside Airbnb, taken from Airbnb listings, there are 9,000 room shares available in Barcelona, out of a total of 14,000 in Catalonia.
 According to room share associations, just 3,000 are bona fide room shares, whilst the rest are flats for rent under the pretence of room-shares.